Bhavdeep-Sai/Ecommerce-Follow-Along/README.md

 ### 3. Display PayPal Buttons
 - When the **Online Payment** option is selected, dynamically display the PayPal buttons.
 - The PayPal buttons will be integrated in the next milestone.

+# Milestone 30: Online Payment Integration with PayPal API

+## Overview
+This repository contains the implementation of the online payment gateway using the PayPal API as part of Milestone 30 in the Full Stack Web Development course.
+The goal was to understand and integrate online payments into a web application using ReactJS.

+## Features
+- PayPal API integration for online payments.
+- Implementation of secure payment methods such as credit and debit cards.
+- Usage of the `react-paypal-js` package for seamless PayPal integration.